-- Remember all the formulas of Physics, Chemistry and Math well.
+- Remember all the formulas of Physics, Chemistry, Math.
 If you take time to recall the formula, you will lose the time.

-- Try to get hints from questions and options, which chapter or topic or concept is asked.
+- Get hints from questions and options, which topic or concept is asked.
 Because JEE and NEET will have questions from almost all chapters of the syllabus.

 - Try to solve options.
 (Be careful, it’s a risky way.
 You may end up answering an easy question in a wrong way.)
 But, it may be useful at times.

-- Think for another method to solve the question.
+- Think of another method or approach to solve the question.
 It may be a shortcut which might be valid only for that particular question (due to some special symmetry).
 Such tricks will solve your question in 1 minute instead of 4–5 minutes.

 One such question (related to point 4) was asked in JEE main 2016.
 It had a straight line graph between Pressure and volume of a gas.
 We had to find the maximum temperature of an ideal gas during undergoing this process.
 The usual method is to find T as f(V) or f(P), then equating derivative of T =0.

 Another approach (that I found out during the exam) is to think about PV=constant graphs at different temperatures, which will help you realise that the hyperbola shifts “upward” along line P=V as temperature increases.

 So, the given PV line will touch the “highest” possible hyperbola at the midpoint of its intersections with x and y axes.
 Hence, the maximum temperature will occur at the midpoint for the given line.
 (By chance that line had slope = -1.)